valdojoao/Augmented-Virtual-Reality/README.md

 # Augmented-Virtual-Reality: Feb 2014

-This is a Networked Virtual Reallity project which the goal was to depevelop a game in which multiple users interact with each other in real-time, even though those users may be located around the world. <br><br>
+This is a Networked Virtual Reallity project which the goal was to develop a game in which multiple users interact with each other in real-time, even though those users may be located around the world. <br><br>
 The game was developed under XVR (eXtreme Virtual Reality), an IDE dedicated to virtual reality and augmented reality applications.